nim-works/phy/passes/lang3.md

 stmt += (Asgn <path> <value>)
 ```

-Storing, loading, or assignments full aggregate values is not supported as
+Storing, loading, or assigning full aggregate values is not supported at
 this level.

 *Note: this might be subject to change.*